 Not all methods of dispute resolution in family law involve the court process.
 In fact, some involve a commitment not to go to court.
 Anyone involved in family disputes should seek legal assistance to understand their options and choose an approach that suits their specific circumstances.

 Negotiation involves discussions between spouses in order to reach an agreement.
 Spouses may meet directly on an informal basis, or they may wish to have their legal representatives negotiate on their behalf.
 In some cases, the spouses and their lawyers attend “four-way meetings” to negotiate the key matters.
-Located in Halifax, MDW Law’s family lawyers are experienced negotiators who are comfortable in each of these situations.
+Located in Halifax and Bedford, MDW Law’s family lawyers are experienced negotiators who are comfortable in each of these situations.

 Mediation involves the use of a neutral, third-party mediator.
 The mediator will meet with both participants, individually and together, to identify the issues that need to be resolved.
 The mediator will review the information collected and guide discussions between the participants towards a satisfactory agreement.